From the physics published in his lifetime, William Gilbert or William Gilberd (1544-1603) seemed like Galileo to

 Gilbert's basic physics theory reasoning was very soundly based as explained by him in De Magnete book 2 chapter 2.
 He saw action between 2 bodies as needing some form of 'contact', and so concluded that at-a-distance action must involve something being emitted by one body and reaching the other body.
 But he saw signal 'contact' as not needing to involve pushing and concluded that the attraction, repulsion and other motions of magnetism could not be due to any form of simple pushing.
 Gilbert like Newton saw pushing as indiscriminate, so that light things like air should be moved to a visible extent by any push-magnetism, push-electricity or push-gravity that moved heavier things substantially, but Gilbert's experiments proved that was not the case.
 So he deduced that these forces at least were not indiscriminate push forces, but must be discriminating signal response forces - responses when signals touched bodies without pushing them.
 He proved that magnetism did not affect all bodies the same, but could attract some or repel some and/or re-orientate some - depending on the body and on the strength of the magnetic signal.
 Very unlike a pushing and not explained by Cartesian, Einsteinian or other non-signal theories.
 Aristotle had said that action-at-distance needed contact but opponents of Gilbert claimed it needed contact AND pushing or that somehow contact necessarily involved pushing though this did not fit experimental facts.

 Physics objections to objects touching-pushing has also come from some supporters of 'field' forces as well as from supporters of Gilbert signal forces, though some supporters of field forces did see 'fields' as themselves basically touching-pushing things if not objects - while others have avoided specifying what their 'fields' actually are at all.
 The zero distance required by Cartesian contact-physics is actually unmeasurable and so unprovable, while the finite distances of 'at-a-distance' physics are measurable and provable.
 And the differing abilities of Neutrons and Photons to penetrate bodies now suggests maybe that, unlike macroscopic objects, the ability of microscopic objects to penetrate other objects is less affected by 'pushability' or 'massness' properties of the objects than by some 'reactivity' properties.
 And this maybe backs doubts on pushability existing, though smaller Neutrinos having better penetration than larger Neutrons might give some little support to pushability ?
+In the 'Newtons Cradle' toy, something may appear to penetrate a series of solid balls though clearly nothing actually penetrates.
+So the apparent penetration ability of gravity and magnetism might possibly involve some actual penetrations or not.
 Modern claimed differences in space-occupancy and other properties of 'matter' and 'energy packets' at the microscopic level are maybe doubtful.
 And for another modern physics argument that things generally do not touch or contact, based on evidence that the outside of atoms generally have electrons which electrostatically repel each other, see No Touching at www.worsleyschool.net/science/files/touch/touch.html.
 Of course there is more to atoms and to matter generally.

 Physicists from Galileo to Einstein ridiculed action-at-distance or remote-control physics and some saw this Gilbert 'animate' motion as Aristotlian, especially as he of course often used the scholar Aristotlian words of the time he was writing in - though often with new scientific meanings intended.
 This has been noted by some like Gad Freudenthal, ISIS 1983 at www.jstor.org/pss/232278 and Stephen Pumfrey, CUP 2002.
 Some strangely saw Gilbert as in line with Jean Buridan (1300-1358), though Gilbert's motion is distinctly his own in concluding that his experiments proved his new theory of active bodies responding automatically in proportion to different emission signals they receive.
 Gilbert had studied widely and referenced all technologies and ideas of any relevance to his science - mainstream and non-mainstream both current and from early Chinese, Arab, Greek and other societies.
 He noted their contributions to science knowledge while disproving many of their errors and producing his new theory.
 Other physicists largely followed greek Atomist 'dead matter' theory as did catholic church Jesuits (though the 1620s did see some Jesuit attacks on ancient-Greek atomism as supported by Galileo in his 1623 'The Assayer').
 And later still physicists were to largely confine their studies narrowly to only what were current local science-journal issues.